campa-consortium/lattice-standard/source/constructing-lattices.md

 Notice that reverse order does not mean true [direction reversal](#s:ref.construct).
 For elements that have longitudinal symmetry, this does not matter.
-However, for example, for a `Bend` element, that is in a line with reversed order, the edge angle `e1` will still represent the edge of the upstream side and `e2` will represent the edge at the downstream side.
+However, for example, for a `Bend` element that is in a line with reversed order, the edge angle `e1` will still represent the edge of the upstream side and `e2` will represent the edge at the downstream side.